 Specific Acupuncture Points for the natural treatment for cholecystitis and biliary dyskinesia

 Some points on the body that are pricked for the treatment of dyskinesia are as follows:

-- Acupoint Lung 7: This point can be located when the patient entangles his hands together and touches his upper wrist.
-The point is where the thumb touches on the wrist, in a small depression.
+- Acupoint Lung 7: This point can be located when the patient enters his hands together and touches his upper wrist.
+The point is where the thumb touches the wrist in a slight depression.
 The point is part of the meridian LU.

 - Acupoint Spleen 5: Acupoint 5 belongs to the SP Meridian.
 The location of the point is one palm width above the tip of the inner of the tibia.
 This point is usually used together with the acupoint 6.

-- Acupoint Stomach 6: The point is proved most beneficial when it is used in combination with acupoint 5 and it is located on the St Meridian.
+- Acupoint Stomach 6: The point is proven most beneficial when combined with acupoint five, and it is located on the St Meridian.

 - Acupoint GB30: This point is located on the bulge of the trochanter and the sacrum bone.

 - Acupoint GB 34: This point is located in the GB Meridian.
 It is situated on a depression that is anterior and inferior to the head of the fibula.